frdmn/blog.frd.mn/src/posts/2013-11-04_andtek-agent-menu-bar-app-to-control-call-center-queues-3.md

 slug: andtek-agent-menu-bar-app-to-control-call-center-queues-3
 ---

-We use an [AndTek](http://www.andtek.de/) call center server at work which is an extension for an exisiting [Cisco Unified Communications Manager](http://www.cisco.com/web/DE/solutions/unified_communication/unified-communications-manager.html) environment.
+We use an [AndTek](http://www.andtek.de/) call center server at work which is an extension for an existing [Cisco Unified Communications Manager](http://www.cisco.com/web/DE/solutions/unified_communication/unified-communications-manager.html) environment.

 Due to the nature of my job, I often have to get up from my desk to walk to our data centers.
 My coworkers and I often had the problem, that we forgot to logout of the call center queues so you came back to about five missed calls.